Harpreetkaursekhon/Get-Web-Content/README.md

 # Get-Web-Content
-How to get the web content of any url?
+How to download the web content of any url?
 Sounds Interesting!

-Check this demo to get the web content in your android log....
+Check this demo to get the web content using Async Task in your android log....